basp/xil2/README.md

 # xil
-Xil is an implementation of the Joy programming language.
+Xil is an implementation the [Joy](https://hypercubed.github.io/joy/joy.html) programming language.
 It is a dynamic, functional, concatenative language.
 It only knows values and operations.
-It is a subset of Joy and shares some semantical concepts with XY.
-The implementation was inspired by Thun.
+It shares a few semantical concepts with [XY](https://nsl.com/k/xy/xy.htm) which in turn is also inspired by Joy.
+The implementation was inspired by [Thun](https://joypy.osdn.io/notebooks/Intro.html).

-In contrast to Joy, which builtins are mostly implemented opaquely.
+In contrast to Joy, where builtins are mostly implemented opaquely.
 Xil takes some inspiration of the XY programming language by somewhat formalizing a queue alongside the stack.
 This makes it straightforward to define a lot of operations in a continuation-passing style (CPS).

+This is meant to be embeddable in any .NET application.
+The main use case is embedding one or more interpreters to execute realitively simple programs in parallel or sequence or delayed by time (so that we can delay tasks on a queue of things to execute).

+## overview
 In contrast to XY which allows programmers to also manipulate the queue directly, Xil does not really allow this.
-The queue can be implicitly manipulated by interpreting operations but it is not really possible to manipulate it directly as is possible with the stack.
+The queue can be implicitly manipulated but it is not possible to manipulate it directly as is possible with the stack.

-The `i` combinator in particular resembles the `->` operation in XY and it and its family of interpreting operators (such as the conditional and mapping combinators) do allow some queue manipulation within the semantics of the Joy language.
+The `i` combinator in particular resembles the `/` (`use`) operation in XY and directly manipulates the queue by prepending the top of the stack as a quotation onto the queue to be executed.

 For example:
 ```